OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

   For more information, see the Visual CMS documentation under `Karussell/Slider (German) <https://docs.oxid-esales.com/modules/vcms/de/latest/funktionsbeschreibung/widgets-im-lieferumfang.html#karussell-slider>`_.

-* Control the display of your thumbnails by using CSS classes.
+* Customize the size and display of your thumbnails.

   For more information, see the Visual CMS documentation under `Vorschaubilder (German) <https://docs.oxid-esales.com/modules/vcms/de/5.0/konfiguration.html#vorschaubilder>`_.